tanaypratap/teamtanay.jobchallenge.dev/content/finalist/ttjc@finalist@4k45hv3rm4/index.md

 ## something interesting about you?

-I'm an avid book reader and highly intrested in reading biographies as I get to learn from the failures of others.
+I'm an avid book reader and highly interested in reading biographies as I get to learn from the failures of others.

 ### help I need?